-Whether it’s a flood in Brisbane, a bushfire in Victoria, or a tornado in NSW, disasters are bound to occur in spite of our best plans.
-Last summer’s string of catastrophes in South Australia, Victoria, Western Australia, and NSW was more than enough to set insurance companies back by $550 million.
-With disaster season just around the corner, organisations have to brace themselves yet again for the crushing financial repercussions of data loss.
+Whether it’s a flood in Brisbane, a bushfire in Victoria, or a tornado in NSW, disasters are imminent in spite of our best plans.
+Last QLD and NSW March 2022 floods was more than enough to set insurance companies back by $1.5 billion.
+With disaster season just around the corner, organisations have to brace themselves again for data loss’s crushing financial repercussions.

-Even if there are no imminent disasters, business data is still vulnerable to a slew of cyberattacks designed to exploit system vulnerabilities.
-Of course, traditional data backup solutions can help businesses recover their data and live to fight another day, but in this day and age, it’s simply not enough.
+Even if there are no forthcoming disasters, business data is still vulnerable to a slew of cyberattacks designed to exploit system vulnerabilities.
+Of course, traditional backup solutions can help businesses recover their data and live to fight another day, but in this day and age, it’s simply not enough.

-Traditionally, off-site backups are limited to copying data to portable media — usually tape — and then transporting the media to the remote data storage facility.
+Traditional backups involve copying data to a portable media – usually tape, and then transporting the media to the remote data storage facility.
 Yes, you heard that right.
 Tape, the same technology used in VHS or cassette tapes.
 Just let that sink in for a moment.
-A medium popular in the 90s is still being used to combat modern day problems.
-But not only are these solutions outdated, there are also a myriad of other reasons why traditional backup methods can’t meet the needs of a 21st century organisation.
+A medium popular in the 90s is still being used to combat modern-day problems.
+But not only are these solutions outdated, there are also a myriad of other reasons why traditional backup methods can’t meet the needs of a 21st-century organisation.

 First of all, the management and maintenance of tape backups alone is a full-time job in and of itself.
 IT staff have to manually configure backup software on each workstation.
 This is quite a task, considering how difficult it is to track and back up individual systems, especially during emergencies.
 Technicians also have to perform periodic backups and testing.
 All of this eats up a lot of your company’s time and resources — a pattern that you’ll notice with traditional data backups as you read on.